opatil31/sc_mechinterp-op/README.md

 A collection of mechanistic interpretability tools for single-cell data analysis. *A lot of setup code is experimental and may change in the future.
 Please let me know if you have any issues or suggestions.*

-OP - Adding my SAE archs for gLMs and running comp experiments
+OP - Adding my prototype SAE archs for gLMs and running comp experiments with scFeatureLens

 ## 🚀 Quick Navigation